skaes/em-zeromq/README.md

 The code ships as two alternative gems:

- * em-zeromq-ffi (based on the ffi-zeromq gem, available for all platforms)
+ * em-zeromq-ffi (based on the ffi-rzmq gem, available for all platforms)
  * em-zeromq-c (based on the zmq gem, which is only available for MRI rubies)

 The main reason for shipping two different gems is that rubygems version requirements